le1nux/DST-Framework/README.md

 start the schedule runners

 	ant -buildfile scheduleRunner_build.xml run

-The schedule runner automatically connects to the server and waits for further instructions (e.g. what tests to perform and when).
+You'll be ask to give an id (integer) to the scheduleRunner.
+The id will be used to match the schedules to the respective scheduleRunner.
+Afterwards the schedule runner automatically connects to the server and waits for further instructions (e.g. what tests to perform and when).

 Now its time to configure the server and start a test run.
 When we started our server, the server started another HTTP Tomcat server listening on port 8080 as a background thread.
 When we want to configure and perform our tests we always interact with the Tomcat server by communicating with its REST-API.
 We'll see how that works in the next few steps.